MicrosoftEdge/WebView2Feedback/FindOnPage.md

 ## Background

-The WebView2Find API provides methods and events to support text finding and navigation within a WebView2 control.
-It allows developers to programmatically initiate find operations, navigate between find results, supress default UI, customize various find configurations such as query, direction of search, match case, match word, etc. Also enables developers to track the status of ongoing operations such as whether a find session has completed or not, whether the match count has changed, and whether the match index has changed.
+The WebView2Find API offers methods and events for text finding and navigation within a WebView2 control.
+It enables developers to programmatically initiate find operations, navigate find results, suppress default UI, and customize find configurations like query and search direction.
+It also tracks the status of operations, indicating completion, match count changes, and match index changes.

 ## Examples

 #### Description

-To initiate a find operation within a WebView2 control, developers can utilize the `StartFind` method.
+To initiate a find operation in a WebView2 control, use the `StartFind` method.
-This method allows specifying the find term and configuring other find parameters using the `ICoreWebView2FindConfiguration` interface.
-Additionally there can only be one find session active per webview environment.
+This method allows setting the search term and find parameters via the `ICoreWebView2FindConfiguration` interface.
+Only one find session can be active per webview environment.
+Starting another with the same configuration will adjust the active match index based on the selected Find Direction.
-If an attempt is made to call start find more than once with the same findconfugration, it will result in the active match index either being increased or decreased depending on what Find Direction parameter was chosen for the Find Configuration.

 #### Create/Specify a Find Configuration
 ```cpp